 The simplicity of the design arrangement may seem obvious, but it has taken many years of hard work and investment to create the overall package.
 Our intention is to enable practical and cost-effective turnkey solutions for various markets.

 Are you thinking of copying our designs to build your own?
-Go ahead and try, but beware - there are numerous critical features and technical aspects not mentioned here that HTA aircraft engineers are inexperienced with and classic-shape airship experts have not really considered yet.
-Give us a call and we will help you with your own designs.
+Go ahead and try, but beware; there are numerous critical system features and technical aspects not shown or mentioned here.
+We have seen many experienced HTA and LTA aircraft engineers falter in their solution-logic.
+Copy at your peril or simply email us and we can help with your own designs.

 SkyLifters are not designed to fly as fast as jets and rotor-craft.
 At around 80km/h the larger SkyLifter aircraft may only have the speed of a truck, but they are not expected to undertake fast-transit applications.
 Our intention is for them to get in close to the original pick-up point of the payload and deliver it directly to the end destination, thereby avoiding multiple intermediate hand-offs; saving time and reducing transport risk.
-So the overall transit time using a SkyLifter may in fact be less than using a helicopter, and certainly less than using a winged aircraft.
+So the overall transit time using a SkyLifter may in fact be less than using a helicopter, and certainly less than using a winged aircraft, but there are significant economic gains for non-time-critical payloads

 A hangar is advisable for first assembly of the aircraft and for major maintenance tasks.
 However, afterwards, with the aid of a ground skirt while moored, the aircraft can become its own shelter and so enable maintenance of aircraft systems.